 A Brief History of ISP Liability

-How ISPs Can Be Held Liable for Copyright Infringement
+Copyright Holders Can Hold ISPs Liable for Copyright Infringement

-ISP's can be held liable for the copyright infringement of its users, but only in very limited circumstances.
-In general, there are three ways that an ISP could be liable for copyright infringement, they are:
+ISPs can be liable for the copyright infringement of their users.
+But only in minimal circumstances.
+There are three ways that an ISP could be responsible for copyright infringement:

-- Direct infringement: Direct infringement would be if the ISP were to knowingly host copyrighted material and received a direct financial benefit from it.
+- Direct infringement: Direct infringement is when the ISP knowingly hosts copyrighted material and receives a direct financial benefit from it.

-- Vicarious liability: An ISP could be liable vicariously if the ISP had the right and ability to control its users and received a direct financial benefit from the copyright infringement.
+- Vicarious liability: An ISP is liable vicariously if the ISP has the right and ability to control its users and receives a direct financial benefit from copyright infringement.

 Almost all cases rely on the contributory infringement theory.
-Direct infringement almost never occurs and vicarious liability is difficult to prove since it would be necessary to prove that the ISP had the right and ability to control its customers.
-Although it may be difficult to find evidence that this was the case, ISPs must still be careful because their terms of service agreement may establish that they had the right and ability to control their customers.
+Direct infringement rarely occurs.
+Proving vicarious liability is tough.
+You need to show that the ISP had both the right and the power to control its customers.
+Although it may be difficult to find evidence that this was the case, ISPs must still be careful.
+Their terms of service agreement may establish that they have the right and ability to control their customers.

 ISP Liability for Copyright Infringement and the DMCA

-The DMCA generally shields ISPs from copyright infringement liability under a "safe harbor" provision.
+The DMCA generally shields ISPs under a safe harbor provision from copyright infringement liability.
 To qualify for the safe harbor's protection, an ISP must:

 - Lack actual knowledge of the copyright infringement;